-To achieve the expectations of the Course Outline of Record, commit to investing 12-20 hours each week.
-This includes time for online study, using your camera, processing your photos, and posting your work online.
+To achieve the expectations of the Course Outline of Record (linked below), commit to investing an average of 15 hours each week.
+This includes time for online activities, using your camera, processing your photos, and posting your work online.
 Your time requirement will vary based upon your own level of experience with cameras and computers.

-If you are not prepared to work 12-20 hours each week on this course, consider postponing this course until you have the necessary time in your schedule.
+If you are not prepared to work 15 hours each week on this course, please consider other options to move your photography forward this summer.